BlvckBytes/blvckbytes.at/docs/philosophy/the_ultimate_schematic.md

 <a class="tus-back-to-tus" href="#tus-table-top">[To Schematic]</a>
 <a class="tus-back-to-previous">[To Previous]</a>

 We have false knowledge in the place of the right knowledge we need.
 We cannot learn anything if we think we already know.
 Most of us don't know that we have an inaccurate believe system.
 We're making mistakes that are causing most of the problems we're facing, which are 100% within our control.
-These things are hard to accept, because they go against what we are, how we identify, what we've been told, our traditions, and many more things (two forms of ignorance).
+These things are hard to accept, because they go against what we are, how we identify, what we've been told, our traditions, and many more things.

 ### Piece 3 {: #piece-3 }